dani-t-codes/currency-exchange/README.md

 Describe: makeApiDropdownCall()
 Expect: makeApiCall(onDropDown.click).toInitialize(apiCall2)

+## Stretch Goals

+For stretch goals, I would reroute the 'convert' button to display values directly from the dropdown list, but for the sake of time, it is currently only available for a user's reference, in case they - like I - do not know a vast swath of the world's abbreviated currencies.

 ## Known bugs

 Negative values can still be entered manually by the user, despite setting the minimum value of the USD input form to '0'.
+The dropdown selection cannot be tabbed to via a keyboard, it must be clicked on to generate the API call's values.

 ### Legal, or License